AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md

 Customer Journey Analytics is the next generation of analytics.
 It allows multi-channel data collection (both online and offline data), combined with powerful report-time processing functionality (through the definition of components and derived fields in data views).

-Regardless of your current Adobe Analytics implementation, Adobe recommends a two-pronged upgrade approach when upgrading from Adobe Analytics to Customer Journey Analytics: the Adobe Analytics source connector and a new implementation of the Experience Platform WebSDK.
+Regardless of your current Adobe Analytics implementation, Adobe recommends a two-pronged upgrade approach when upgrading from Adobe Analytics to Customer Journey Analytics: a new implementation of the Experience Platform WebSDK and the Adobe Analytics source connector.

 When used together, this two-pronged approach lays the best foundation for a successful upgrade from Adobe Analytics to Customer Journey Analytics.